bdurand/safe_request_timeout/README.md

 This gem comes with built in support for Rails applications.

 - The Rack middleware is added.
-By default there is no timeout value set.
-You can specify a global one by setting `request_timout.rack_timeout` in your Rails configuration.
+There is no timeout value set by default.
+You can specify a global one by setting `safe_request_timout.rack_timeout` in your Rails configuration.

 - The Sidekiq middleware is added.
 Sidekiq workers can specify a timeout with the `safe_request_timeout` option.